117/fir/README.md

 level.ERROR;
 ```

-Or if you wish to use a wild-card.
+Or if you wish to use all of them.

 ```js
 level.ALL;